Sayter99/86ME/README.md

 * Add a tabpage for setting properties of the choosed motion.
 * Can insert Motion in action list now!
 It will be effective after sketch generation.
 * Change the method of generating sketches for controlling robots more smoothly.
+* Make the controlling method by bluetooth can be choosen.

 _VERSION_: v1.5